scottduller/00-order-summary-component/README.md

 ### Continued development

-Continuing with the frontend mentor projects I will continue to research more effective responsive methods for CSS and learn more advanced styled component techniques.
+Continuing with the frontend mentor projects I will continue to research more effective responsive methods for CSS and learn more advanced styled component techniques to make an easier CSS workflow.

 ## Author